lusmdl/MySimRacingCore/README.md

 - [**Arduino Joystick With Force Feedback Library**](https://github.com/YukMingLaw/ArduinoJoystickWithFFBLibrary.git): used for USB communication with the game

 ### Software Installation and Setup

+> You can use the pre compiled hex file.
+Or you compile it yourself.

 1. **Install PlatformIO**:
 - Follow the [installation guide](https://platformio.org/install) to set up PlatformIO in your preferred environment (VSCode, Atom, etc.).